 Figure 1.
-Illustration of the CO_2 methanation reaction over supported Ni- and Co-based catalysts.
+Illustration of the CO_2 methanation reaction over supported Ni-and Co-based catalysts.

-Nickel is often used as a catalyst for the methanation of CO_x, while cobalt also has a strong methanation potential.
-Both catalysts will be studied with a detailed first-principles microkinetic model, where the influence of temperature, pressure and feed composition will be investigated.
-This model builds on the extensive microkinetic model for CO hydrogenation developed at the LCT.
+Nickel is often used as a catalyst for the methanation of CO_x , while cobalt is an excellent FT catalyst.
+First-principles modelling, such as DFT, can be employed to understand the mechanism better.
+In a first part, an existing microkinetic model will be used, where the influence of temperature, pressure and feed composition will be investigated.

-In the next stage, the role of the support and of promotors will be investigated using DFT calculations.
-Ceria-Zirconia supports have been proven to boost CO_2 methanation for Co-based catalysts^{1, 2}, while TiO_x supports tune the selectivity towards C{2+} hydrocarbons^{3, 4}.
-Modelling of the effects of the support has been limited, leaving a knowledge gap in our understanding of the reaction mechanism.
+In the next stage, the role of the support and promoters will be investigated using DFT calculations.
+Ceria-Zirconia supports have been proven to boost CO_2 methanation for Co-based catalysts^{1, 2}, while TiO_x supports tune the selectivity towards C2+ hydrocarbons^{3, 4}.
+Modelling of the effects of the support and promoters has been limited, leaving a knowledge gap in our understanding of the reaction mechanism.
 Currently, catalysts are assumed to be metallic under reaction conditions, but the shift to CO_2 -rich feeds can alter the stability of oxides and might impact the stability of active sites.
-Additionally, the support-metal interface and support itself are promising alternative active sites.
+Additionally, the support-metal interface, the support itself are promising alternative active sites.
+Promoters on the other hand can also significantly affect reactivity.
+These new insights can be implemented in the microkinetic model and further analyzed.